tencentyun/intlcloud-documents/product/游戏服务/游戏多媒体引擎/SDK 文档/Unity SDK/工程配置_intl.md

 ![](https://main.qcloudimg.com/raw/8904a83c6173fa7c5b04ddb0e48138ca.png)

 ### 3. Audio settings
-In the Unity editor, go to **Edit** -> **Project Setting** -> **Audio** and use the default system settings.
+In the Unity editor, go to **Edit** -> **Project Settings** -> **Audio** and use the default system settings.
 If you make a change to the settings, Unity playback sound effect will be interrupted due to the iobuffer set on the iOS device.
 ![](https://main.qcloudimg.com/raw/df14517cac7fc29383c90720627572c7.png)

 If the settings are **as follows**, Unity playback sound effect **will be interrupted** due to the iobuffer set on the iOS device.